• BIBLE PROMISES

 In Luke 20:35-36 he told them:

-“They which shall be accounted worthy to obtain that world and the resurrection from the dead, neither marry nor are given in marriage.
+“They which shall be accounted worthy to obtain that age and the resurrection from the dead, neither marry nor are given in marriage.
 Neither can they die anymore, for they are equal to the angels and are the children of God”

 In this simple observation lies the key to understanding exactly what the experience of immortality will be like.
 All we need to do is search the Scriptures for indications of what angelic life is really like and we will have our answer.

-But here is the point … the Hebrew word “elohim” means “MIGHTY ONES” and is so used because the angels were indeed “greater in power and might”, as Peter observes (2Peter 2:11).
+But here is the point … the Hebrew word “elohim” means “MIGHTY ONES” and is so used because the angels were indeed “greater in power and might”, as Peter observes (2 Peter 2:11).

-Not only so, but the writer to the Hebrews in 6:5 told them that the miracles and signs which they had tasted were the “powers of the age to come”.
+Not only so, but the writer to the Hebrews in 6:5 told them that the miracles and signs that they had tasted were the “powers of the age to come”.
 So when they recalled the great miracles of healing that Jesus had done, followed by those of the apostles, they would be reminded that this was only a taste of the kind of abilities that are in store for those to be granted immortality.

 But coming back to the angels now – what sort of power do they have?